 I am Brussels-based and work for the European Institute of Peace.
 Before moving to Brussels I lived in London (still my favourite city in Europe!) where I was the comms coordinator at ECFR, a foreign policy think tank.
-Over the years I worked as a consultant and editor in the “eurobubble” in Brussels, I got involved in various tech and journalism projects and I have a track record in researching /teaching EU politics.
+Over the years I also worked as a consultant and editor in the “eurobubble”: I got involved in various tech and journalism projects and I have a track record in researching /teaching EU politics.
 I regularly speak on issues linked to EU politics – from the development of a EU public sphere, new trends in EU journalism to more institutional and political topics.
 As a trainer I teach people how to use social media in a Brussels public affairs context.

-Previously I worked in the philanthropy sector, I lived in Romania and did a ‘stage’ in the Commission.
+I also worked in the philanthropy sector, I lived in Romania and did a ‘stage’ in the Commission.

-As you probably know, I am also one of the founders of bloggingportal.eu (on hiatus, possibly ahead of its time when it launched in 2009) and I served as a trustee at UACES.
+As you probably know, I am also one of the founders of bloggingportal.eu (on hiatus, possibly ahead of its time when it launched back in 2009) and I served as a trustee at UACES.
 I also write for other projects and magazines (see for example our #ephearings2014 project, #howto guides for academics – from writing to podcasting – and the occasional piece for Carta or esharp.
 I also wrote this longish public engagement/comms toolbox for academics)

 I am also available to speak at conferences about EU topics or run (social) media trainings / facilitate workshops.
-If you ask nicely I might even write an article for you (in English or German) or consider a volunteering opportunity (for example I have been a trustee, advisor, member of a prize jury… just to give you an idea).
+If you ask nicely I might even write an article for you (in English or German).
+I would also consider volunteering opportunities (for example I have been a trustee, advisor, member of a prize jury… just to give you an idea).
 And yes, I am also available for interviews and other media requests.
 So if you need a quick soundbite from an ‘independent EU policy analyst’ or ‘EU blogger’ etc. – do get in touch!
 Or just come to the next ‘EU tweetup‘ and say hello!